 The Lehenga Choli, sometimes called the ‘layered lehenga skirt’, is a three-piece outfit made up of a long Indian dress known simply as the lehenga that Indian ladies wear.
-Lehengas are worn typically at weddings, festivals, and ceremonial events.
+Layered lehenga designs are especially popular for their elegant appeal and are often chosen for special occasions.
+Lehengas are typically worn at weddings, festivals, and ceremonial events.
 They are fastened at the waist, leaving the midriff uncovered.
-It is typically decorated, patterned, or embroidered and paired with a form-fitting blouse known as a "choli."
-In addition, the lehenga choli is worn with a "dupatta," which functions as a sari pallu and covers the head and midriff, depending on the occasion.

 How are layered lehenga skirts made?